 - 4 cups chicken stock 1 litre

-- 1 cup canned, full fat coconut milk 250mls, or whipped cream
+- 1 cup canned, full fat coconut milk 250mls, or heavy cream

-- parmesan cheese to serve optional, not for whole30
+- parmesan cheese optional to serve, not for whole30

-- Place sausage, chicken broth, garlic, potatoes and onion in slow cooker.
-Add just enough water to cover the vegetables and meat.
+Add ground pork, chicken broth, garlic, potatoes and onion in slow cooker.
+Add 4 cups chicken broth.

-- Add coconut milk or cream and and kale to the crock pot, stir.
+Add coconut milk (or heavy cream) and chopped kale to the crock pot, stir.

-- Cook on high 30 minutes or until broth thickens slightly, you can mash the potatoes a little to thicken.
+Cook on high 30 minutes or until broth thickens slightly, you can mash the potatoes a little to thicken.

-- Top with bacon and cheese immediately before serving.
+Top with bacon (and cheese if using) immediately before serving.